You might have heard about using cinnamon for weight loss… but does it really work and if it does will it actually make

 Cinnamon & Honey Weight Loss Drink Recipe

-Combining one part of cinnamon and two parts raw honey into a drink has been making a lot of waves lately with the weight loss community.
+Combining cinnamon water and a teaspoon of raw honey makes a potent weight loss drink that has been making a lot of waves lately.

 The truth is there is some validity to it, but there’s also a lot of hype.
 The truth is both cinnamon water and raw honey have powerful weight loss benefits on their own.

-Many people out there claim cinnamon and raw honey can…
+Many people out there claim cinnamon water and raw honey can…

 - boost your immune system